As an administrator, you can let file editors in your organization move content from My Drive or shared drives to other shared drives.

 - The permissions that your users need might conflict with other sharing settings you set up.
 For details, review Set Drive user's sharing permissions.

-Let users move files to shared drives
+Let users move files from My drive or shared drives to other shared drives

 From the Admin console Home page, go to AppsG SuiteDrive and Docs.